asift91/Manual_Migration/option1.md

         -  The next step would be to [create a Storage Account](https://ms.portal.azure.com/#create/Microsoft.StorageAccount) in the Resource Group you've just created.
         - Storage account can be also be created using  Azure portal or Azure CLI command.
-        - To create using portal, navigate to portal and search for storage account and click on Add.After filling the manditory detials,Click on create.
+        - To create using portal, navigate to portal and search for storage account and click on Add.After filling the manditory detials, Click on create.
         ![image](/images/storageaccountcreate.png)
         - Alternatively you can use Azure CLI command storage account and set the Account

             ```
             az storage account create -n storageAccountName -g resourceGroupName --sku Standard_LRS --kind StorageV2 -l eastus2euap -t Account
             ```
-        - Once the storage account is created, this can be used as the destination for the on-premises backup
+        - Once the storage account is created, this is used as the destination to take the on-premises backup

     -   **Backup of onpremise data:**
-        -   Take backup of on-premises data such as Moodle, Moodledata, configurations and database backup file to a a single directory.
+        -   Take backup of on-premises data such as Moodle, Moodledata, configurations and database backup file to a single directory.
 The following illustration should give you a good idea:
         ![image](/images/folderstructure.png)
         -   Moodle and Moodledata
             -   The Moodle directory consists of site HTML content and Moodledata contains Moodle site data